Cranch-fur/DBD_ModInstaller/README.md

 ]
 ```

-Keep in Mind that this repository & program was just a concept + it doesn't work with .pak files, which size is over 4GB (buffer being overloaded), feel free to make the program better!
-If you're not part of MBD community & have better version of my code, please, come to https://discord.gg/n2SBfWXJhN & PM Кранч 「🐺」#6585 (me) / Schinsly
+Keep in mind that repository was made as an concept + on current state it doesn't work with .pak files, which size is over 4GB (buffer being overloaded).
+Feel free to improve my program or create something great according to my project!
+If you're not part of MBD community yet & have something cool to contribute, please, come to https://discord.gg/n2SBfWXJhN & PM Кранч 「🐺」#6585 (me) / Schinsly